Heritage Times

-Hakim Ajmal Khan, Man behind India’s first Female Midwifery School and Hospital.
+Hakim Ajmal Khan: The Visionary behind India’s First Female Midwifery School and Hospital

 Masihul Mulk Hakim Ajmal Khan was a man of a multi-dimensional personality.
 His whole life was a saga of selfless service and sacrifice.
 Initiating his career as a Unani physician, he ultimately threw himself into the maelstrom of national politics under the inspiring leadership of Mahatma Gandhi.
 His life, in fact, embodies a transcendental idealism.

-An eminent physician, he practiced not so much for the lucre as for the love of the people with low income.
-He promoted with missionary zeal the indigenous system of medicine.
+An eminent physician, he practised not so much for the lucre as for the love of the people with low income.
+Hakim Ajmal Khan promoted with missionary zeal the indigenous system of medicine.
 He founded the prestigious Tibbia College as well as the Hindustani Dawakhana in Delhi.
-His untiring efforts in the field of medicine infused a new vigor and life into an otherwise decaying Indian medical system under the British regime.
+His untiring efforts in the field of medicine infused a new vigour and life into an otherwise decaying Indian medical system under the British regime.

 The growth of the Indian medical profession owes a great deal to this great crusader of humanity in the sub-continent.
-His chief contribution in this field was that he revolutionized the indigenous medical system by importing a scientific basis on which the present Unani system now firmly rests.
+His chief contribution in this field was that he revolutionized the indigenous medical system.
+He did so by importing a scientific basis on which the present Unani system now firmly rests.
 What Sir Syed Ahmad Khan did in the field if education, Hakim Ajmal Khan has truly done the same in the field of medicine.

 Hakeem Ajmal Khan

-Hakim Ajmal Khan always remained equally concerned with the problems of ladies who were the worst sufferers from malnutrition and insanitary conditions.
+Hakim Ajmal Khan always remained equally concerned with the problems of ladies.
+They were the worst sufferers from malnutrition and insanitary conditions.
 To ameliorate their plight, he took many concrete and progressive steps in this direction.

 Tibbia College, Delhi